Kazhdan groups of dimension $16$ with prescribed second $\ell^2$-Betti number: Rationals and hyperbolic groups

 Since $G \to G_i$ is injective on larger and larger balls, $G_i \xrightarrow{i \to \infty} G$ in the space of marked groups.
 The groups $G_i$ have property $(T)$ being quotients of $G$.
 The other properties of $G_i$ are all contained in the statement of \cref{pichot precise}. \end{proof}

 \begin{remark} In \cref{pichot precise}, we used the full power of property $[T_2]$, but the proof shows that if $V$ is assumed to have no non-zero invariant vectors, then property $(T_2)$ suffices.
 In the proof of \cref{pichot}, we applied \cref{pichot precise} only with $V = \ell^2(G_i)$, which has no non-zero invariant vectors, so property $(T_2)$ would have been sufficient.
-Similarly, the computation of second $\ell^2$-Betti numbers in the next section could be obtained only using property $(T_2)$. \end{remark}
+Similarly, the computation of second $\ell^2$-Betti numbers in the rest of this section and in the next could be obtained only using property $(T_2)$. \end{remark}